volta-cli/rfcs/text/0000-informational-commands.md

 - What binaries are supplied by a given package which has been installed?
 - What Node version and packager are used by a given tool binary?

-The only tooling available to answer *any* of these question presently is the `volta current` command, which prints exactly and only the version of Node itself which will be executed in the user’s current directory.
-Users wanting to answer these questions today must resort to poking through the `~/.volta` directory, and its internals are *not* public API, so any tooling a user might put in place around that would be subject to breakage between versions.
+The only tooling available to answer *any* of these questions are the `volta current` and `volta which` commands. `volta current` prints exactly and only the version of Node itself which will be executed in the user’s current directory. `volta which` answers the question for any single item in the user's toolchain, but only by parsing a path.
+Users must resort to poking through the `~/.volta` directory to answer these questions, and its internals are *not* public API.
+Thus, any tooling a user might build around the directory could break between versions.

-Adding a `volta list` command designed to address all of these needs allows users to get and use the information however they need.
+Adding a `volta list` command addresses this need.
 Adding it with both human- and tool-friendly output formats makes for a better user-experience: the default output will make it easy for people to *read*, and the machine-readable formats will make it easy for people to build *tools* around.

 # Pedagogy
 [pedagogy]: #pedagogy

-We introduce a `list` command, which lets users get a description of their Volta environment: the currently-active items in their toolchain and the reason those items are currently active, and the total set of available tools on their system.
+We introduce a `list` command, which lets users get a description of their Volta environment: the currently-active items in their toolchain, the reason those items are currently active, and the total set of available tools on their system.

 - To get the currently-active runtime, packager, and available binaries, the user can run `volta list`.